 Maps make me feel more at home.
 I like Bibles with maps; I like text books with maps; I like novels with maps.
 Maps help me to know where a character, or a story, is headed – whether it is Paul on his missionary journeys or the hero of a novel.
 However, making maps can take a lot of planning.
 With the series Terror on Every Side! it was hard to include all the places of interest when some are only a hundred metres apart while others are scattered over thousands of kilometres.
 Now, finally, I can present some “Jeremiah maps”.

 This article is a list of places of interest in the story of the life of Jeremiah, and they are grouped in categories from the smallest area (Jerusalem) to the largest area (the Middle East).
-Two of the maps have now been finished and are included below.
-The other (the map of Jerusalem) is also included below in its current form, but I am still working on it, so it may be updated.
+Three maps are included below.

 The largest list of places in the book of Jeremiah is given in Jeremiah 25 when God is commanding him to take the cup of God’s wrath to the kings and leaders of many nations (see “God’s cup of anger”).

 It is amazing to me just how many places are referred to in the book of Jeremiah, so much so that I have limited this list almost exclusively to places found in the book of Jeremiah, mostly ignoring books like 2 Kings, 2 Chronicles, Ezekiel, Daniel, Habakkuk and Zephaniah that describe the same time and name some other places.

 Zion (mostly appears almost interchangeable with Jerusalem) (17 times: eg. Jeremiah 50:5, 28; 51:10, 24,35)